We're Looking for Individuals With the Potential to Develop:

 Knowles Teaching Fellowships are explicitly designed to support beginning high school teachers; hence we are seeking candidates who are committed to working with adolescents and teaching math or science at the high school level.
 We do not expect candidates to display a mastery of teaching when they apply.
 Rather, we are seeking candidates who understand that teaching is highly complex, intellectually challenging work and recognize that, regardless of other experiences they may have had, it will take them considerable time and effort to become outstanding teachers.

-Outstanding, professional teachers have the ability to communicate clearly, plan and be flexible, and work productively with diverse individuals.
+Outstanding professional teachers have the ability to communicate clearly, plan and be flexible, and work productively with diverse individuals.
 They are curious about the larger implications of teaching practices and educational policies and have a well-developed habit of reflection.
 Furthermore, they are willing to share and receive critical feedback from others and demonstrate the capacity to learn from both failure and success for the purposes of improving teaching.
-Finally, outstanding, professional teachers have consistently high expectations for every learner and critically examine their own practices with the goal of promoting equitable learning opportunities for all students.
-The Knowles Teacher Initiative seeks candidates who are developing these characteristics from previous experiences and display the propensity to continue to develop them as teachers.
+Outstanding professional teachers have consistently high expectations for every learner recognizing the various strengths students bring with them to the classroom.
+They also critically examine their own practices with the goal of leveraging these strengths and promoting equitable learning opportunities for all students.
+Knowles seeks candidates who are developing these characteristics from previous experiences and display the propensity to continue to develop them as teachers.

 Qualities of a Teacher Leader

-The Knowles Teacher Initiative is committed to strengthening the teaching profession by identifying and supporting outstanding professional teachers who can serve as leading teachers in this country.
-A strengthened teaching profession cultivates leaders from within the profession.
+The Knowles Teacher Initiative is committed to strengthening the teaching profession by identifying and supporting outstanding teachers who can serve as leaders from within the teaching profession.
 These teacher leaders are capable of contributing to and supporting collaborative work in schools, supporting collective learning including the generation of knowledge about and for the profession, and assuming responsibility for serving and supporting others.
-We seek candidates who have the potential to become leaders who serve as agents of educational improvement for their students within their classrooms, schools, communities, and the profession.
+We seek candidates who have the potential to become leaders who serve as agents of educational improvement for students within their classrooms, schools, communities, and the profession.

-Teacher leaders are first and foremost outstanding teachers; in addition, they have the curiosity, vision and drive to work with others to understand and improve teaching practice in ever-wider circles of influence.
-They understand the power of collaboration and recognize the need to learn from and with others, can work as part of a team and know how to lead by leveraging the strengths of team members.
-The Knowles Teacher Initiative seeks candidates who have developed their capacity for collaborative leadership in previous experiences and demonstrate the propensity to continue to develop that capacity as leaders who remain in the classroom
+Teacher leaders first and foremost strive to be outstanding teachers; in addition, they have the curiosity, vision and drive to work with others to understand and improve teaching practice in ever-wider circles of influence.
+They understand the power of collaboration and recognize the need to learn from and with others, can work as part of a team, and know how to lead by leveraging the strengths of team members.
+Knowles seeks candidates who have developed their capacity for collaborative leadership in previous experiences and demonstrate the propensity to continue to develop that capacity as leaders who remain in the classroom.